ngx-rocket/core/README.md

 - `bootstrap`: the user has chosen *Bootstrap* for its UI
 - `ionic`: the user has chosen *Ionic* for its UI
 - `auth`: the user has enabled authentication
+- `ios`: the user has chosen to support iOS for its mobile app
+- `android`: the user has chosen to support Android for its mobile app
+- `windows`: the user has chosen to support Windows (Universal) for its mobile app

 #### Action prefix